Smartling/SmartlingHelp/_articles/connectors/repository-connector/repository-connector---faq.md

 *   `protocol` - can be set to `http` or `https` depending on the requirements of your server.
 *   `callbackURL` - URL for your instance of the Repository Connector.
 This is the URL that Smartling will send a callback to on completion of translation for a file.

-Even if you set up callbacks, you must still provide a valide cron expression in the [scheduler](/pages/Repository-Connector/Install-and-Setup/#scheduler) section.
+Even if you set up callbacks, you must still provide a valide cron expression in the `scheduler` section of your `repo-connector.conf`.

 ## Can I automate uploads when I make a commit to my repository?

 The simplest way to deal with uploading new translations to Smartling and downloading translated files is to use the built-in scheduler to regularly check Smartling and the repository for changes.
 However, if it is vital to have new commits to your repository uploaded to Smartling with no latency, you can configure a webhook in your Github or Beanstalk repository.

 Before you can get your webhooks working, you need to configure your http listener settings in your `repo-connector.conf` file.
-See [the previous question on callbacks](#Callback) for instructions on configuring your http listener.
+See [the previous question on callbacks](/knowledge-base/articles/repository-connector-faq/#can-i-configure-callbacks-for-completed-translation-instead-of-using-the-cron-checker?) for instructions on configuring your http listener.

 Webhooks require your Connector to be publicly addressable.
 If you have set up the Connector behind a firewall you may have difficulty getting your webhooks to work.